Manuvv01/Password-Manager/README.md

 ## Things to Work On

 - [ ] USB protection (unlock program only if specific USB connected)
+  - [x] Software Opens when USB is read
+  - [ ] Open when it takes the data
 - [ ] Improve UI responsiveness and design

 ## Tools & Utilities